Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/spacing.md

 ### Horizontal centering

-Additionally, Bootstrap also includes an `.mx-auto` class for horizontally centering fixed-width block level content—that is, content that has `display: block` and a `width` set—by setting the horizontal margins to `auto`.
+Additionally, VF Design System also includes an `.mx-auto` class for horizontally centering fixed-width block level content—that is, content that has `display: block` and a `width` set—by setting the horizontal margins to `auto`.

 ```html
 <div class="mx-auto" style="width: 200px;">